russian-bogatyr/AKWebsite.github.io/index.md

 **Status**: Partially completed, not published.

-**Description**: App whhich contains a quiz for identifying if you are in toxic relationships.
-The quiz is designed by a professianl psychologist.
-This app is a project in which I used MVC design pattern.
+**Description**: App which contains a quiz for identifying if you are in toxic relationships accordingly with codependency scale.
+The Codependency Self-Inventory Scale was developed in 1989 by psychologists Berry and Janey Winehold and was adapted by A.S.
+Kocharyan, E.V.
+Frolova N.A.
+Smakhtina in 2006.
+The test allows you to assess the level of severity of codependency in a relationship.
+The questionnaire is widely used for research purposes and is popular with psychologists when conducting both group trainings and individual consultations.

 **Key Features**:  MVC design